-Humble Pacific Island movie star Mungau Dain dies in mid-20s
+Humble Pacific island movie star Mungau Dain dies in mid-20s

 - Now streaming: 'Solo: A Star Wars Story,' 'Mid90s,' 'Sex Education'

-His village, Yakel, remains in a traditional two-week mourning period.
+Dain is survived by his wife Nancy and two children.
+His village, Yakel, on Tanna island, remains in a traditional two-week mourning period.

+Jimmy Joseph, the cultural director for Tanna island, said Dain was quiet, humble and respected in Yakel, where he had chosen to remain living even after achieving some fame in the movie.
+He said Dain never drank or smoke.

+People in the village typically chose to live as they have for centuries, in simple thatch huts and wearing nothing but grass skirts or a penis shield called a nambas.
+They raise crops and pigs, and observe a traditional way of life known as kastom.